 The human genome is comprised of billions of points of tiny genetic code.
 DNA sequencing enables researchers to decode these DNA fragments, helping uncover valuable genetic information that relates to our well-being.
 Until recently, though, the technology didn’t exist to accurately and quickly process, decode and analyze the human genome.
 In the last decade, DNA sequencing has been completely revolutionized.

-Today, Next-Generation Sequencing (NGS) technology has made it possible to process and decode the entire human genome in as little as 24 hours.
+Today, Next Generation Sequencing (NGS) technology has made it possible to process and decode the entire human genome in as little as few days, where the older Sanger sequencing technology once took more than a decade to deliver the same results.
 NGS technology applications enable unprecedented scalability and touch on all areas of DNA research, including whole genome sequencing and exome sequencing.
 These contemporary sequencing methods are much more sensitive, enabling clinicians and researchers alike to discover a greater volume of submicroscopic genetic mutations in our DNA.

 As a CLIA-licensed research facility, we offer highly specialized sequencing services, utilizing the latest the latest next-generation sequencing.
 Additionally, the Macrogen team employs highly trained researchers who are the experts in their fields.
 Our next-generation sequencing services have been utilized by researchers from many prestigious institutions, including but not limited to: National Institute of Health (NIH), Food and Drug Administration (FDA), Stanford University, etc.